-Hi I’m Debbie and here is my story…
+Hi I’m Debbie, I’m a Artist and Art Tutor based in Staffordshire and here is my story…

 I have painted watercolour for a long time, I remember joining classes around the millennium at which time I was involved in running a craft group called Made Specially.
 At this time I wanted to paint for myself, it was a relaxing hobby and I did a little teaching of watercolour techniques and encaustic art to the craft class but it was not something I ever dreamed of doing, I wasn’t good enough or so I thought… I was the academic one, my mother and sister were the creative types.